 On this site you will find that the games in the list have a common style and theme similar to those mentioned above.
 The goal of the list is to bring exposure to these awesome .io games that often times go unnoticed.
-This is due to the fact that they are all standalone games which means that they are all hosted on seperate sites.
-That’s what we’re here for!
+This is due to the fact that they are all standalone games which means that they are all hosted on separate sites.
+That’s what I'm here for!
 So, support the games and make sure you bookmark this site.
-(CTRL-D) We try to keep it updated with the best, new io games every week, so make sure to check back from time to time.
+(CTRL-D) I try to keep it updated with the best, new io games every day, so make sure to check back from time to time.
 Have fun!